Talk to someone or make an appointment.

 Ductal carcinoma in situ, or DCIS, develops in the milk-carrying ducts of the breast.
 The tumor cells are confined to the ducts of the breast at this stage, but they could become an invasive cancer if left untreated.

 The cancer cells have grown through the ducts and into the surrounding breast tissue.
-The tumor measures 2 centimeters or less in diameter.
+The tumor measures 2 centimeters or less in diameter and there has been no spread to lymph nodes.

-The tumor is larger than 2 centimeters but not larger than 5 centimeters and/or has spread to the axillary, or underarm, and lymph nodes.
+The tumor is larger than 2 centimeters and/or has spread to the axillary, or underarm, and lymph nodes.

 The tumor may be larger than 5 centimeters.
 It also may have spread to the surrounding skin or chest wall, and/or the underarm lymph nodes.